Must-do experiences

 Beyond beaches, Cayman has mangroves, ironshore coastline, caves, and marine environments worth exploring.

-- Mastic Trail: 2-mile heritage trail through ancient dry forest.
-Guided tours available through the National Trust.
-See native plants and birds.
+- Mastic Trail: heritage trail through ancient dry forest.
+Guided tours are available through the National Trust; check current conditions before going.

-- Queen Elizabeth II Botanic Park: 65 acres of gardens, woodland trails, and the Blue Iguana habitat.
-Peaceful morning activity.
+- Queen Elizabeth II Botanic Park: gardens, woodland trails, and the Blue Iguana habitat.
+A peaceful morning activity when conditions are comfortable.

 - Blowholes: natural rock formations on the East End coast where waves shoot water through holes in the ironshore.
 Dramatic during rough seas.